 I'm also planning Deep Search-focused and other MCP tool-combination-focused experiments, SCIP-indexed codebase comparisons (compiler-accurate code navigation vs. text search), and evaluations of alternative MCP providers, such as the GitHub MCP server.
 The benchmark is provider-agnostic, and the standardized MCP protocol means you can swap providers with just a config change.

-If you’re building or evaluating tools for agents working on software development (or just interested in that stuff) and want to check out the benchmark, the repo is public.
-I’d love to get thoughts and feedback from folks (you can email me at [email protected] and/or comment here).
-Once I finalize the benchmark, I’ll register it in Harbor so folks can run their own setups with it more easily.
-I’ll write up another post soon linking to the white paper.
+If you're building or evaluating tools for agents working on software development (or just interested in that stuff) and want to check out the benchmark, the repo is public.
+I'd love to get thoughts and feedback from folks (you can email me at [email protected]).
+I'll write up another post soon linking to the white paper with the finalized benchmark design, data, and interpretations.